OmniTrade/coin_price/README.md

 Cache
 -----

-All fetched prices are stored in Redis and can be used instead sending another request to the API:
+All fetched prices are stored in Redis and can be used instead of sending another request to the API:

 ```ruby
 CoinPrice.latest('BTC', 'USD', 'coinmarketcap', from_cache: true)